 While glycerin has an immense ability to attract moisture to the hair it also has the reverse effect.
 Everything is about balance.
 On extremely humid days too much moisture can be attracted to your hair causing the hair to swell and frizz.
-However, on low humidity days (cold, dry days) where the surrounding air is more dry than your hair, the opposite occurs.
+However, on low humidity days (cold, dry days) where the surrounding air is drier than your hair, the opposite occurs.
 Moisture is drawn from the hair back into the air to balance the moisture in the atmosphere.

 Think of it this way…it’s not about YOU at all but, the balance of moisture in the atmosphere.

-Hopefully that makes sense.
+Hopefully, that makes sense.
 If not, let’s run it back again.
-On high humidity days moisture from the air is drawn TO other things for balance and on low humidity days moisture is drawn FROM things back into the air for balance.
+On high humidity days moisture from the air is drawn TO other things for balance and on low humidity days, moisture is drawn FROM things back into the air for balance.

 How do you know if the humidity is high or low outside?
 Most weather apps will plain out list the humidity % or the dew point.
 The higher the dew point, the more moisture is in the air.

 So What’s the Big Deal About Glycerin and Natural Hair?